 Measure only what matters to your business and ignore everything else no matter how tantalisingly high the numbers might be.

 Next, customise your media channels:

 For example, use blogging platform, a custom Facebook page, YouTube channels and so on.

 Optimize them to reflect your objectives, the content on hand and the metrics you are interested in.
 Set up a robust engagement framework that shows who responds, how, where, in what channels, how often and how soon.
 Make sure everyone involved has bought into this framework, as consistency and immediacy are essential to well-managed engagement.

 Following on from the engagement framework, develop a social media policy based on what's acceptable and what's not and prevailing company policies around confidentiality and transparency.

-Now start populating your channels with the content identified earlier.
+Start populating your channels with the content identified earlier.
 To ensure momentum does not flag, develop an editorial schedule.
-Identify who would contribute and ensure someone is following up with them promptly; also remember to establish content syndication mechanisms.
+Identify who will contribute and ensure someone is following up with them promptly; also remember to establish content syndication mechanisms.